sonicthinh2000/Shopping-online-master/README.md

-# Online-Retail-SEP
+# Online-Sales-System
-Women Fashion Online Retail Web Application
+AN ONLINE SYSTEM SUPPORTING IN SALES
-This is the Demo of Online Retail Web Application of Women Fashion.
-The purpose of this project to practies for Software Engineering course.
+This is the Demo of an online system supporting in sales.
+This project is for thesis .

 INFO